ivotron/popper2-paper/paper.md

 ### Generic workflow execution engines

 Few examples of this category are stable and mature scientific workflow engines like Nextflow, Pegasus, and Taverna which have recently introduced support running steps in software containers;
-Popular workflow engines like Airflow and Luigi [@_luigi_] require specifying workflows using programming languages and also provide pluggable interfaces that require the installation of separate plugins;
+Popular workflow engines like Airflow and Luigi [@_luigi_] require specifying workflows using programming languages and also provide pluggable interfaces that require the installation of separate plugins.
-For example, Airflow and Luigi use Python, Copper [@_copper_engine_] use Java, Dagr [@_dagr_] use Scala and SciPipe [@lampa2019scipipe] use Go as their workflow definition language.
+For example, Airflow and Luigi use Python, Copper [@_copper_engine_] uses Java, Dagr [@_dagr_] uses Scala and SciPipe [@lampa2019scipipe] uses Go as their workflow definition language.
 The goal with Popper is to minimize overhead both in terms of workflow language syntax and infrastructural requirements for running workflows and hence allow users to focus solely on writing the workflows.
 The first issue is already addressed in the previous subsection, but it's also relevant here because not all engines support standard workflow languages such as CWL, and also learning specific programming languages for workflow execution seems like an exaggeration.
 Most of these popular workflow engines like Pegasus, Airflow, and Luigi also require a standalone service that users need to learn how to deploy and interact with before executing workflows, thus adding to the complexity.